barackd222/s2v-iia-nodejs-sphero-apis/README.md

 3) Connect your Bluetooth to your Sphero

-4) Run app.j as root, e.g. sudo node app.js
+4) Run app.js as root, e.g. sudo node app.js

-5) From POSTMAN, SOAPUI, etc. send a Post command to port 3001 to the following API:
+5) From POSTMAN, SOAPUI, etc. send a POST request to port 3001 to the following API:

 http://IP:3001/sphero/shape/{shape}/color/{color}